 GDP per capita (PPP, Int$)

 GDP per capita and inequality

-There is another aspect that is needed to get an exact picture of the material life of a society.
-Albeit high GDP per capita means high average income, if the economy is characterized by high inequality, the range of people living in impoverished circumstances is wider.
+Another aspect is needed to get an exact picture of a society's material life.
+Albeit high GDP per capita means a high average income.
+If the economy is characterized by high inequality, the range of people living in impoverished circumstances is wider.
 Therefore, the number of people living in poverty, one of the most crucial issues in our society, depends on the level of the average GDP per capita and the degree of economic inequality.
-Accordingly, there are two direct ways to reduce poverty: either boosting the GDP per capita or reducing inequality by redistributing resources from the rich to the poor.
+Accordingly, there are two direct ways to reduce poverty: by boosting the GDP per capita or reducing inequality by redistributing resources from the rich to the poor.